borrja02/BCS_theory_superconductivity/README.md

 # Foundations of superconductivity.
 From phenomenology to BCS theory.

 This repository contains a comprehensive theoretical study on the physics of superconductors, structured as an analytical progression from macroscopic phenomena to the microscopic many-body formalism.
-The work is largely based on the framework established in *Many-Body Quantum Theory in Condensed Matter Physics* by Bruus & Flensberg, focusing on the emergence of superconductivity as a macroscopic quantum state.
+The work is largely based on the framework established in *Solid State Physics* by Grosso & Parravicini, focusing on the emergence of superconductivity as a macroscopic quantum state.

 ## Theoretical Scope